Trading futures contracts is one way to add additional leverage to your portfolio and hedge positions with minimal capital.

 Step 8: Monitor And Close Your Position

-If they go by your predictions, you might wish to close your trade after gaining a satisfactory profit.
+If they follow your predictions, you should close your trade after gaining a satisfactory profit.
 In other cases, you might have to close your position earlier to trim your losses.
 You can settle a futures contract trade before its expiry date.

 Use specific tools on your platform to monitor your investments, and set up alerts to get notifications for any significant changes.

 8. What Are The Best Futures Broker In Australia?

 Here are the best-rated Future Brokers in Australia:

 eToro (Our Recommendation)